Scal-Human/Scal-Human/README.md

 ### Hi there 👋

+I do not want to SHOUT file names.
+Does GitHub recognize a ReadMe file ?

 <!--
 **Scal-Human/Scal-Human** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.